Xilinx/ml-suite/pythonexample.md

 	[time] Total loop (21915.48 ms)
 	```
-	This example runs 8 images through the Python API in batch or streaming mode.
+	This example runs eight images through the Python API in batch or streaming mode.

 	The `run.sh` example calls the API, and takes the following parameters:
 	batch_classify.py